Skip to main content

 • Make sure the ladder is clean and dry.

 • Carefully check the location of all overhead wires before using a ladder.
 Any power line (including the line running from the street to your house) can permit electricity to flow into a piece of metal or other object, such as a wet tree branch, that touches it.
 Please Note that power lines and phone lines often appear similar.
 Assume all overhead wires carry electricity.
 Some overhead power lines are coated to extend the life of the line.
-The coating is not intended to protect against electrocutio
+The coating is not intended to protect against electrocution.

 • Place the ladder’s feet on solid, level ground before climbing it.
-When the ground is not level or is soft, put a flat piece of wood under one or both feet of the ladder to provide a solid, level ba If possible, tie off the ladder to prevent it from moving.
+When the ground is not level or is soft, put a flat piece of wood under one or both feet of the ladder to provide a solid, level base.
+If possible, tie off the ladder to prevent it from moving.
 Wood ladders should be clean and dry to reduce the possibility of electrical conductivity.

 • If the ladder should start to fall into an overhead line, let it go.
 Never try to move it.
 Do not leave the ladder unattended so that no one will unknowingly touch it.
 Have someone call the power company and ask them to cut off electricity to the line before you move the ladder.
-If someone is holding the ladder when it contacts the overhead line, never try to pull them away with your hand Use something that does not conduct electricity, such as a long piece of dry wood or rope, to push or pull them loose.
+If someone is holding the ladder when it contacts the overhead line, never try to pull them away with your hand.
+Use something that does not conduct electricity, such as a long piece of dry wood or rope, to push or pull them loose.

 https://www.cpsc.gov/s3fs-public/Ladders%20and%20Electricity%20Don%27t%20Mix.pdf